 From Thursday 17th April 2014, the Thursday Laughter Club has been FREE* to unpaid carers living in Edinburgh (registration is required).
 We received some funding to run a one year pilot from 2014/15 to evaluate the impact of attending a regular laughter club on carers’ health and well-being.
-In April 2019 we secured a SIXTH YEAR of funding with the project continuing up until April 2020!
+In April 2020 we will secure a SEVENTH YEAR of funding with the project continuing up until April 2021!

 * Places are free to carers however conditions do apply – the free place is subject to a registration process and agreement/commitment to attend laughter club on a regular basis, along with participation in very simple, regular evaluations (no more than 6 forms over a year in total).
 Sooooooo exciting!!!!

 *** GIGGLEFLASH!!!!!!! ***

-EDINBURGH LAUGHTER CLUB WAS FEATURED ON BBC2 TRUST ME, I’M A DOCTOR ON !ST NOVEMBER 2017 – SEE LINK HERE (not the entire broadcast segment – but most of it!).
+EDINBURGH LAUGHTER CLUB WAS FEATURED ON BBC2 TRUST ME, I’M A DOCTOR ON 1ST NOVEMBER 2017 – SEE LINK HERE (not the entire broadcast segment – but most of it!).

 EDINBURGH LAUGHTER CLUB FEATURED WITH A LIVE LINK ON STV EDINBURGH’S THE FOUNTAINBRIDGE SHOW ON WEDNESDAY 21ST JANUARY 2015!
 See here to watch us in action!